 - Salt and pepper

-Preheat the oven to 425°F. Cut yams into wedges and place on a baking sheet.
-Add 2 tsp (4 tsp) vegetable oil and a pinch of salt and pepper, toss, and bake until wedges are crisp and slightly browned, 20 to 25 minutes.
+Preheat the oven to 425°F. Add yams, 2 tsp vegetable oil, and a pinch of salt and pepper to a baking sheet, and toss.
+Bake until wedges are crisp and slightly browned, 20 to 25 minutes.

-Thinly slice the cucumber(s).
-Add sliced cucumber, chile garlic sauce, and rice vinegar to a medium bowl and toss.
+Add cucumber, chile garlic sauce, and rice vinegar to a medium bowl and toss.

-Heat 1 tsp (2 tsp) vegetable oil in a large nonstick skillet over medium-high heat.
-Add baby spinach, just 2 tsp (4 tsp) sesame seeds, and a pinch of salt and pepper.
+Heat 1 tsp vegetable oil in a large nonstick skillet over medium-high heat.
+Add baby spinach, just 2 tsp sesame seeds, and a pinch of salt and pepper.
 Cook until spinach is wilted, 1 to 2 minutes.